View Current

 Section 2 - Policy

-Part A - Principles for Student Support
+Part A - Principles for student support

 (6) UNE is committed to supporting all students throughout their studies with UNE.

-(9) UNE delivers multiple means and modes of support to students, through academic skills development, academic adjustments and special assessment, wellbeing, career, financial and co-and extra-curricular.
-Support services are both self-service, and provided by academic and professional staff.
+(9) UNE delivers multiple means and modes of support to students, through academic skills development, academic adjustments and special assessment, wellbeing, career, financial and co-and extra-curricular support.
+Services are both self-service and provided by academic and professional staff.

 Part B - Student Support Model

-(14) Students are advised of support available to them through various channels, including during orientation, via UNE’s Learning Management System and designated student support webpages, as well as via direct student communications during their study.
+(14) UNE supports students through their studies from commencement through to graduation.
+Students are proactively advised of support available to them through various channels, including during orientation, via UNE’s Learning Management System (LMS) and designated student support webpages, as well as via direct student communications during their study.

 (18) Monitoring, support and management of student progression is conducted through a tiered student support model.
+This is outlined below and detailed in the Student Support Procedure.
+Tiers represent the level of intervention.
+They are not mutually exclusive and do not have to be accessed sequentially.

-1. Unit Coordinators and other relevant teaching staff are notified prior to the commencement of each teaching period of students enrolled in their respective units who have been identified as meeting criteria for early intervention.
+2. Teaching staff are notified prior to the commencement of each teaching period of continuing students enrolled in their respective units who have been identified as meeting criteria for early intervention.
 This advance notification enables teaching staff to tailor pedagogy and engagement.

 1. an opportunity to discuss issues impacting performance;